OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

       }

       /**
-       * Generate a JWT token the user and role specified.
+       * Generate a JWT token for the specified user and role.
        *
        * @param login User login
        * @param role  Authorization logical role